afelixj89/food_project/README.md

 - View images of the searched items along with the list of required ingredients and quantities.
 - If the desired item is not found in the API, the app suggests similar items or alerts the user accordingly.
 - Each recipe description includes a link to a YouTube tutorial on how to prepare the dish.
+- You do not need to log in to search for a recipe.
+Please click on Find Recipe in the nav bar.

 ### Technologies Used: